aspose-words/Aspose.Words-Documentation/java/_index.md

 **Welcome to Aspose.Words for Java!**

-Aspose.Words for Java is a class library that enables your applications to perform a great range of document processing tasks.
+Aspose.Words for Java is a class library that allows your applications to perform a great range of document processing tasks.

 Aspose.Words supports most of the popular document formats such as DOC, DOCX, RTF, HTML, Markdown, PDF, XPS, EPUB, and others.